-Smoking is the no.1 preventable cause of death in the world.
+If you’ve stumbled upon this page, you’re probably looking to learn how to quit smoking.
+Did you know that smoking is the no.1 preventable cause of death in the world?
 It kills more people annually than AIDS, Heroin, Cocaine, Alcohol, Car Accidents, Fires and Murders COMBINED!

 When I was in high school I took puffs on numerous occasions when I was offered by friends.
 The ability of bonding easily with another person holding a cigarette was interesting.
 However, I discovered that smoking contains more cons than pros.
 I also understood the fact that no one in this world can stop me if I chose to continue smoking.
 It’s the same that no one in this world could stop you if you chose to value your body and stop.

 Like I have said before, no one in this world can stop you if you WANT to continue.
 Words like ‘I can stop’ or ‘I will try my best to..’ are all hogwash.
 Anything containing ‘will’, ‘can’, ‘try’ is a sign of a plan waiting to fail.
 Ask anyone that you may come across who has successfully stopped smoking.
 They did it because they ‘WANT’ to not because they ‘can’ or ‘will try’.
-The remaining tips below will only make sense when a true, genuine decision is made.
+The remaining tips on how to quit smoking below will only work when a true, genuine decision is made.
+You will lose friends.
+You will quit drinking.
+You will start a new life.
+You must lose all your excuses before you can find results.

 Make things clean and fresh at work, in your car, and at home.
 Clean the curtains, seats, carpets and clothes.
 Shampoo your car.
 Buy yourself something fresh like potpourri and leave it around somewhere.
 You will enjoy the scent as your sense of smell returns.

 Breaking with nicotine can be hellish.
-The initial period without smoking will probably be the worst 2 weeks of your life.
-Remember that for every successful time your resist, it’s strength +1.
+The initial period when you quit smoking will probably be the worst 2 weeks of your life.
+Remember that for every successful time your resist, you become stronger.

 Some smokers save one pack of cigarettes.
 They do it ‘just in case’.
 Or even just to prove they have the willpower not to smoke.
 Don’t!
 Saving one pack just makes it easier to start smoking again.
 It will take 3 months before all the toxins leave your body after quitting smoking.